hashmatter/pm/README.md

 **0) Documentations and specs**
 - [ ] Webpage with p3lib modules documentation and specs;

-**1) Onion routing on top of DHT**
+**1) Onion routing for enhancing privacy of DHT lookups**
 - [ ] Implement secure path discovery;
 - [ ] 2 project using or experimenting with the protocol;
-- [ ] study and measure entropy and performance in the DHT context.
+- [ ] study and measure entropy and performance of DHT lookups using p3lib-sphinx

- **2) Octopus DHT lookup protocol**
+ **3) Sinkhole protocol**
-- [ ] Define specs for first interations of an adapted Octopus lookup protocol;
+ - [ ] Specs of Sinkhole protocol (using cPIR scheme)
+ - [ ] Implement server library v0.1
-- [ ] 2 project using or experimenting with the protocol;
+ - [ ] Implement client library v0.1

- **3) Multiple plausible deniability protocols for libp2p**
- - [ ] specs and implementation of 1 plausible deniability proocols for libp2p
+ - [ ] Deploy "Pinata"-like service for private DHT lookups in IPFS

 ### C.  Community outreach
-The high level community outreach goal consists on documenting and raise awareness about the the privacy leaks of DHTs and P2P routing protocols.
+The high level community outreach goal consists on documenting and raise awareness about the privacy leaks of DHTs and P2P network protocols.
 In addition, we aims at reaching out to project owners and community to discuss and understand which problems need to be prioritized.

 **Understanding the current community needs**
-- [ ] Reach out to 5 projects in the space using DHTs to undestand how
+- [ ] Reach out to 5 projects in the space using DHTs to understand how p3lib can be used in the wild and what are the project needs.

 **Talks, workshops, demos**

+- [ ] Privacy Preserving P2P networks screencast sessions
+	- [ ] How does Kademlia DHT work and its privacy attack vector?
+	- [ ] Peer assisted CDNs and its privacy attack vector?
+	- [ ] Techniques to improve privacy of P2P networks
+	- [ ] p3lib-sinkhole: demonstrate how to use p3lib-sinkhole with IPFS
+	- [ ] p3lib-sphinx: demonstrate how to use p3lib-sphinx with libp2p
+	- [ ] p3lib-fullrt: demonstrate how to use p3lib-fulltr protocol with libp2p
+	- more ...

 - [x] Talk at DTN 2019
 - [ ] Developer workshop at Web3Summit
-- [ ] Talk at HotPETs 2019
-- [ ] ... (more)

-- [ ] Screencast (p3lib-sphinx) demonstrate how to use p3lib-sphinx with libp2p
-- [ ] Screencast (p3lib-fullrt) demonstrate how to use p3lib-fulltr protocol with libp2p

 **note** *if you are interested in hosting a talk/workshop about p3lib or privacy preserving P2P networks, [let us know](mailto:gpestana@hashmatter.com?subject=hashmatter%20community)!*

 ## How to contribute